Glossary

 Safety sheet

-A summary version of the safety data sheet where important safety information is provided.
+Is a summary version of the safety data sheet where important safety information is provided.

-Safety data sheet
+Safety data sheet (SDS)

-A safety data sheet must be available for those chemicals and substances classified as hazardous (e.g. flammable, oxidising, explosive, hazardous to human health or the environment).
-A safety data sheet must also be available for substances and mixtures not classified as hazardous but which contain at least 1% (0.2% for gases) of a human health or environmental hazard or have an EU Occupational Exposure Limit.
+Sheet with information on possible health and environmental risks etc. and other properties of certain chemicals and preparations.
+SDSs must be designed in accordance with REACH and CLP and must be available for chemicals and substances classified as hazardous.
+A safety data sheet must also be available for substances and mixtures not classified as hazardous but which contain at least 1% (0.2% for gases) of a health or environmental hazard or have an EU Occupational Exposure Limit.

 Substance